code-qtzl/react-ts-tailwind-webpack-boilerplate/README.md

-# Boileplate for React, Typescript, Tailwind, Webpack
+# Starter boilerplate for React, Typescript, Tailwind, and Webpack

 ## Description